-The SFMC has strategic oversight of the program through the Red Hot Tips Advisory Group.
-The Advisory Group consists of stakeholders with specific knowledge and skills in land management, bushfire management and rural engagement across the state.
-The Advisory Group offers input and advice on the program setup, design and delivery.
+The Red Hot Tips Advisory Group consists of stakeholders with specific knowledge and skills in land management, bushfire management and rural engagement across the state.
+The Red Hot Tips Advisory Group offers input and advice on the program set-up, design and delivery.
+The SFMC has strategic oversight of the Red Hot Tips program.